realSergiy/sigen-gallery-app/README.md

 4. Add an optional title.
 5. Click "Create"

-## Develop Locally
+## How to

-1. Clone the repository.
-2. Run `pnpm install` to install dependencies.
-3. Set up the required environment variables in a `.env.local` file.
+### Setub environment variables for local development

+- `pnpm pull:env` to set up environment variables in `.env`.
+Will prompt vercel authentication on first attempt

+### Make changes to postgres database schema

+1. Connect to the dev pg instance with your favourite database IDE.
+Can be local or remote, but should be yours only
+2. Make all the changes in the dev pg as necessary: add columns, tables etc
+3. `pnpm pull:db`
-4. Run `pnpm dev` to start the development server.
+4. copy the contents of `./drizzle` to the `src/db/generated`
+5. restore necessary manual modifications to `src/db/generated/schema.ts`
+6. delete the `./drizzle` folder

 ## Further Customization